ad-m/github-push-action/README.md

-# GitHub Action for GitHub Push
+# GitHub Action for GitHub Push(with rebase)

+This is a slight modification of the [ad-m/github-push-action](https://github.com/ad-m/github-push-action) action.

 The GitHub Actions for pushing local changes to GitHub using an authorized GitHub token.